mattermost/mattermost-developer-documentation/site/content/integrate/plugins/example-plugins.md

 ---
-title: "Example Plugins"
+title: "Example plugins"
-heading: "Example Plugins in Mattermost"
+heading: "Example plugins in Mattermost"
 description: "To get started extending server-side functionality with plugins, take a look at our server “Hello, world!” tutorial."
 date: 2018-07-10T00:00:00-05:00
 weight: 90
-aliases: [/extend/plugins/example-plugins/]
+aliases:
+  - /extend/plugins/example-plugins/
 ---

 ## Server "Hello, world!"

 To get started extending server-side functionality with plugins, take a look at our [server "Hello, world!" tutorial]({{< ref "/integrate/plugins/components/server/hello-world" >}}).

-## Web App "Hello, world!"
+## Web app "Hello, world!"

 To get started extending browser-side functionality with plugins, take a look at our [web app "Hello, world!" tutorial]({{< ref "/integrate/plugins/components/webapp/hello-world" >}}).

-## Demo Plugin
+## Demo plugin

 To see a demonstration of all server-side hooks and webapp components, take a look at our [demo plugin](https://github.com/mattermost/mattermost-plugin-demo).

-## Sample Plugin
+## Sample plugin

 To see a stripped down version of the demo plugin with just the build scripts and templates to get started, take a look at our [plugin starter template](https://github.com/mattermost/mattermost-plugin-starter-template).